dsc-sookmyung/2023-ta-bom-SolutionChallenge/readme.md

 ## 👍Introduction

 The explosive growth of the food delivery and packaging culture around the world has led to a surge in the use of single-use plastics.
 While many people have recognized this problem and are trying to practice reusable container packaging to reduce the use of single-use plastics, there are a number of challenges to making this a consistent practice.
 First, you'll need to contact each restaurant directly or find their location information to see if they are a reusable container restaurant.
 Even if you find a restaurant that does, it's difficult to determine what size and capacity of reusable containers you need for each item on the menu.
 Because of these problems, some people end up giving up on trying to pack their food.
-So, our ‘ta-bom’ team has developed the ‘Good-To-Go’ app to solve these problems and make zero-waste food packaging easy and convenient for everyone.
+So, our ‘ta-bom’ team has developed the ‘Good To Go’ app to solve these problems and make zero-waste food packaging easy and convenient for everyone.
-Good-To-Go makes it easy for users to find restaurants that offer zero-waste packaging and provides information on the number of reusable containers needed for each menu item, eliminating the need for users to contact restaurants individually to determine container size and capacity.
+Good To Go makes it easy for users to find restaurants that offer zero-waste packaging and provides information on the number of reusable containers needed for each menu item, eliminating the need for users to contact restaurants individually to determine container size and capacity.
 The app also includes reviews from other users, providing valuable insights to help users make informed packaging decisions.
-With ‘Good-To-Go’, users can easily order food from restaurants that offer zero-waste packaging, reducing their carbon footprint and contributing to a more sustainable planet.
+With ‘Good To Go’, users can easily order food from restaurants that offer zero-waste packaging, reducing their carbon footprint and contributing to a more sustainable planet.

 <br/>